Ironavenger475/Project3-TV-Time/README.md

 Shows the character selection on the left, visualization tabs on right, and some mockups of individual visualizations.<br>
 <br>
 ![image](./image/sketches3.png)
-Info button in the bottom left could bring up overlay explaining details about the <em>Demon Slayer</em> series itself.
+<br>Info button in the bottom left could bring up overlay explaining details about the <em>Demon Slayer</em> series itself.

 ### Unimplemented "Compare Mode"
 ![image](./image/sketches2.png)